Patient professional reference

-This article deals with lactose intolerance, ie enzyme deficiency, rather than lactose allergy, ie IgE-mediated reaction - which is covered in the separate article Food Allergy and Food Intolerance.
+This article deals with lactose intolerance, which is the result of an enzyme deficiency, rather than lactose allergy, which is an IgE-mediated reaction.
+For information about allergy, see the separate Food Allergy and Food Intolerance article.

 - Lactose is a disaccharide sugar found exclusively in milk.
 Absorption of lactose is dependent upon the enzyme lactase.

-- Lactase is the enzyme that hydrolyses lactose to the monosaccharides, glucose and galactose, and is in the tips of the villi of the small intestine.
+- Lactase is the enzyme that hydrolyses lactose to the monosaccharides, glucose and galactose and is present in the tips of the villi of the small intestine.

 - It is argued that it is only because we have the unusual habit of ingesting milk from other species, usually the cow, that the enzyme persists beyond the age of weaning.